dotnet/AspNetCore.Docs/aspnetcore/signalr/redis-backplane.md

 ::: moniker range="= aspnetcore-2.1"

 * In the SignalR app, install the `Microsoft.AspNetCore.SignalR.Redis` NuGet package.
+(This package is for ASP.NET Core 2.1; there is also a `Microsoft.AspNetCore.SignalR.StackExchanggeRedis` package, which is for ASP.NET Core 2.2 and later.)

 * In the `Startup.ConfigureServices` method, call `AddRedis` after `AddSignalR`: